felixnorden/coffeebreak/README.md

 # CoffeeBreak
 The application that boosts **YOUR** productivity!
-> "CoffeeBreak is the app of the century"
+>CoffeeBreak is the app of the century

 \- Abraham Lincoln

 ## Installation